-15-Day tours in Casablanca to Merzouga Desert, in this great morocco tour you will discover Morocco imperial cities, Casablanca, Rabat, Fes and Marrakech, visiting Merzouga Sahara Desert, enjoy a day trip to Atlantic coast (Essaouira) and the end tour at Casablanca.
+15-Day tour from Casablanca to Merzouga Desert, in this great morocco tour you will discover Morocco imperial cities, Casablanca, Rabat, Fes and Marrakech, visiting Merzouga Sahara Desert, enjoy a day trip to the Atlantic coast (Essaouira) and the end tour at Casablanca.

 Day 1: Casablanca Med V airport – Transfer to (Hotel)

-Upon arrival in Casablanca, you will be met by our staff and transferred to your hotel for the overnight stay.
+Upon arrival in Casablanca, you will be met by our staff and transferred to your hotel for an overnight stay.

 Day 2: Casablanca – Rabat – Fes